nickbullock/gifster/README.md

 # gifster
-chrome extension to make .gif
+Chrome extension to create .gif animations from your screen and webcam